Network Solutions: Fitna controversy

 In March 2008, "Fitnathemovie.com", a website that Dutch politician Geert Wilders had reserved at Network Solutions, was taken offline.
 Wilders intended to host a film he had created, Fitna.
 At that time, the only page on the site was a picture of the Qur'an accompanied by the text "Geert Wilders presents Fitna" and "Coming soon".
-Network Solutions' notice stated that they were "investigating whether the site's content is in violation of the Network Solutions Acceptable Use Policy".
+Network Solutions' notice stated that it was "investigating whether the site's content is in violation of the Network Solutions Acceptable Use Policy".
 Wilders said the 15-minute film will show how verses from the Qur'an are being used today to incite modern Muslims to behave violently and anti-democratically.

-As a result of Network Solutions' decision, "fitnathemovie.com" was not available to the public on the day of the film's release.
-Wilders expressed his displeasure with Network Solutions for pre-censoring the domain name.
+Network Solutions spokesperson Susan Wade stated that Network Solutions had received several complaints regarding the website, but she did not elaborate on the specific nature of the complaints.
+Despite being taken offline by Network Solutions, the film was able to debut on Liveleak where it received about three million views before it was taken down due to Liveleak receiving threats.

-Network Solutions also came under criticism because although they refused to host Wilders' website, they had provided registration services for the Hezbollah domain hizbollah.org.
-In response to these criticisms, Network Solutions agreed that hizbollah.org violated their acceptable use policy and ceased hosting that web site, as well.
+Network Solutions also came under criticism because although it refused to host Wilders' website, it had provided registration services for the Hezbollah domain hizbollah.org.
+In response to these criticisms, Network Solutions agreed that hizbollah.org violated its acceptable use policy and ceased hosting that web site, as well.

 Due to heavy media coverage, many people were aware of the film's existence and the controversy surrounding its domain name.
 Some were outraged by the actions of Network Solutions in dealing with one of its customers.
-Freedom of speech protestors created videos commenting on the situation, and some uploaded Wilders' film to social networking sites such as YouTube shortly after its release.
-Protestors for both sides created their own blogs and video statements on the matter.
-Anti-censorship protestors took their campaigns to sites such as YouTube in order to alert others of the situation.
-On March 23, 2008, Brian Krebs of the Washington Post published an article explaining more facts related to the event.
-Krebs wrote that Network Solutions spokesperson Susan Wade stated that Network Solutions had received several complaints regarding the website, but she did not elaborate on the specific nature of the complaints.
+Freedom of speech protesters created videos commenting on the situation, and some uploaded Wilders' film to social networking sites such as YouTube shortly after its release.
+Protesters for both sides created their own blogs and video statements on the matter.
+Anti-censorship protesters took their campaigns to sites such as YouTube in order to alert others of the situation.